lpillmann/looker-dependency-graph/README.md

 # looker-dependency-graph
-Build a dependency graph based on your Looker `.model` files.
+Build a dependency graph of your Looker models, explores and views based on LookML files.

 ## Dependencies
 ```bash